Much fear surrounds the birth process due to that nasty little rumor that you have probably heard…birth is painful.

 Water – Soaking in the bath, taking a shower, or just soaking the feet is an effective tool to help women cope through labor.

 Rice Sock – The name describes this tool best…a tube sock filled with uncooked rice.
 Use jasmine rice, because it will have a better scent than regular rice.
 Place rice in sock, tie a knot, microwave for a minute or two.
 Then place wherever heat is preferred upon the pregnant woman’s body.
 The sock will produce a nice moist heat, perfect for lower back aches.
+Tip: Have a second one available so as the first one cools you can swap it out instead of having the laboring woman waiting.

 Hand Fan – Laboring women get very hot through out the birth process.
 It is comforting to be fanned by the father or other support person.
 Fanning is intimate and displays love.
 The act itself will ease and relax a laboring woman.